lbryio/lbry.com/content/faq/how-to-find-lbry-log-file.md

 3. Here you will see the `lbrynet.log` file and any archives.

 ## Android *(Exact steps may differ slightly)*
-1. launch your favorite file explorer
+1. Launch your favorite file explorer
-2. Navigate to `Internal storage->android->data->`scroll down to->`io.lbry.browser->files->lbrynet`
+2. Navigate to `Internal storage\android\data\io.lbry.browser->files\lbrynet`
-3. Open the lbrynet folder and there, you'll find the `lbrynet.log` file
+3. Here you will see the `lbrynet.log` file and any archives.